ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 as required by the PSCI v1.0 implementation.
 Please refer to the `Migration Guide`_ for the previous platform API.

-Porting the ARM Trusted Firmware to a new platform involves making some mandatory and optional modifications for both the cold and warm boot paths.
+Porting Trusted Firmware-A (TF-A) to a new platform involves making some mandatory and optional modifications for both the cold and warm boot paths.
 Modifications consist of: